 If you have ever experienced the frustration of hammering something hundreds of times over, then you have longed for a compressed air power (pneumatic) nailer.

-No. That's why you may want to purchase a standalone electric nailer, and there are two types: canister compressed gas and lithium ion battery-powered.
+Instead of buying a whole pneumatic system, you may want to purchase a standalone electric nailer, and there are two types: canister compressed gas and lithium-ion battery-powered.

 Compressed Gas Cordless Finish Nailers: Faster Repeat, Longer Run Time